eecworld/cityworks-qa/README.md

 Want to contribute actual lines of code to this project?
 Great!
 Just fork this repository and submit a Pull Request on GitHub.

-And if that's not your standard workflow, feel free to just send your contributions along to Evan Lue @ EEC (elue@eecenvironmental.com).
+And if that's not your standard workflow, feel free to just send your contributions along to Matthew Shubin (mshubin@eecenvironmental.com) or Aaron Kochman (akochman@eecenvironmental.com) at EEC.

 ----------